-Eighty per cent of all antiquities that come on the market have been illegally excavated and smuggled jointly owned by Rosen and California's most colourful antiquities dealer, Bruce McNall.
+That is one reason Tuesday's auction has not gone their way.
+"They weren't prepared to esti-mate our material at its true value we also wanted a higher stan-dard of cataloguing," says Rosen.
+So he set up his own auction company for the occasion - the catalogue is a scholarly masterpiece nd the estimates mind boggling.
+Hesperia Arts Auction Ltd is the market have been illegally excavated and smuggled from their countries of origin.
+The treasures in Hesperia's sale are not likely to be exceptions to the rule.
+The marvellous remains of the Greek and Roman civilisations bronzes, marble sculptures, exquijointly owned by Rosen and California's most colourful antiquities dealer, Bruce McNall.
 He makes movies, trains racehorses - he won the Arc de Triomphe this year - and owns an ice hockey team, the LA Kings.
 It was he who persuaded the Hunt brothers to collect antiquities, bringing in Hecht as an advisor.
 Hesperia has taken in some material from other dealers, but most of the treasures on offer are owned in elaborate partnership deals between Rosen, McNall, Hecht and an investment fund called Athena II run by Merrill Lynch.

-Museums, rich collectors and other dealers will, no doubt, be sitely painted vases, intricate ery and artefacts of every description - are teased out of the soil under cover of darkness in countries bordering the Mediterranean where treasure hunting is illegal or discovered accidentally by a farmer's plough and sold without alerting the authorities.
+Smile please: a first-century Roman mosaic depicting a comic mask lining up to bid - antiquities are currently high fashion, especially in America.
+The fashion conve-niently ignores the fact that 80 per cent of all antiquities coming on to sitely painted vases, intricate welle ery and artefacts of every description - are teased out of the soil under cover of darkness in countries bordering the Mediterranean where treasure hunting is illegal or discovered accidentally by a farmer's plough and sold without alerting the authorities.
 They are then carried by smug-glers to the markets of the West, surfacing first in Munich or S zerland and moving on to London and New York.
-Scholars and collectors admit that illegal excavations are cultur-ally damaging, but blame the unrealistic heritage laws of the countries concerned for encouraging it
+Scholars and collectors admit that illegal excavations are cultur-ally damaging, but blame the unrealistic heritage laws of the coun-tries concerned for encouraging it and stress that trade in smuggled objects is legal once they have left their country of origin.
+These ar-guments ease their consciences.